 The question of whether antimatter has a negative mass charge is one of the most important in physics, and has been notoriously difficult to test.
 Perhaps it might be possible to compare the energies of annihilation photons arising from antimatter particles emitted upwards and downwards in a long, evacuated tube to investigate the conjecture.
+An alternative would be to confine the particles within a magnetic field and compare the frequencies of synchrotron radiation from the upward and downward moving particles.
+The effects could be amplified using a vertically oriented centrifuge, which would also be an important test of the equivalence principle.
 Whatever test is eventually effective, an affirmation of antigravity would have deep consequences for our understanding of stellar and galactic dynamics.

 We may also find further clues in the heavens, if we were to observe groups of 'wrong-way' stars, that we may suspect as being made of antimatter.
-Where wrong-way stars are in close proximity to matter stars, we may look for evidence of collision between stellar and anti-stellar winds which may be accelerated into collision by EM forces despite gravitational repulsion.
+Where wrong-way stars are in close proximity to matter stars, we may look for evidence of collision between stellar and anti-stellar winds.
 Similarly, if any of the images mentioned earlier turn out to be the result of inverse gravitational lensing, we may look for such particle/anti-particle interactions within these systems.